 One of my favourite hot drinks to warm up with on a cold day or during the holidays is hot chocolate.
-If I had to choose between regular hot chocolate and this recipe for decadent vegan peppermint hot chocolate, this one would win every time (although, I do love regular hot chocolate, too!).
-I’ve already mentioned a few times how the chocolate + mint combo is my favourite, so this should be no surprise!
+If I had to choose between regular hot chocolate and this recipe for decadent vegan peppermint hot chocolate, this one would win every time (although, I do love regular and oat milk hot chocolate, too!).

 And of course, you don't need to top off with coconut whip, but if you have some around, I recommend using it (here's how to make your own coconut whip!).
-It will take your peppermint hot chocolate over the top and truly earn having the word “decadent” in its title.
+It will take your peppermint hot chocolate over the top and truly earn having the words "rich and creamy" used to describe it.

 After you make your vegan peppermint hot chocolate, sit back, relax, and enjoy it with one of the following:

-Add 1/8 tsp of the peppermint extract, whisk again, and taste.
-Add another 1/8 if it needs more.
+- Add ⅛ teaspoon of the peppermint extract, whisk again, and taste.
+Add another ⅛ if it needs more.

 - You can use either full fat or light coconut milk (we're talking the canned stuff here, not the refrigerated stuff you buy in cartons).
 Using the full fat coconut milk thickens the hot chocolate slightly and makes it extra creamy.